As of March 2013, the Orozco mural cycle is designated a national historic landmark! Click here to read the article on Dartmouth Now.

 Three audio commentaries about Orozco's murals are available for you to download:

--- Take a tour with Assistant Professor Mary Coffey of the Art History Department, Dartmouth College.
+-- Take a tour with Professor Mary Coffey of the Art History Department, Dartmouth College.
 Professor Coffey is a specialist in Latin American art.

 -- Listen to a question-and-answer session about Orozco's commission and experience at Dartmouth with independent scholar Dr. Jacquelynn Baas, director emeritus of the University of California, Berkeley, Art Museum and Pacific Film Archive and first director of the Hood Museum of Art at Dartmouth College.